Course: Introduction to Agent-Based Modeling

 Instructor: Dr. Garry Sotnik

-Institution: Currently taught (Summer, 2020) at Portland State University, Systems Science Program.
+Institution: Last taught (Winter 2021) at Portland State University, Systems Science Program.